-Stock-Based Compensation - The Company measures the fair value of all stock-based awards, including stock options, to employees and, since April 1, 2018, to nonemployees, on the grant date and records the fair value of these awards, net of estimated forfeitures, to compensation expense over the service period.
-Prior to April 1, 2018, the fair value of awards to nonemployees was measured on the date of performance at the fair value of the consideration received or the fair value of the equity instruments issued, whichever was more reliably measured.
+Stock-Based Compensation - The Company measures the fair value of all stock-based awards, including stock options, on the grant date and records the fair value of these awards, net of estimated forfeitures, to compensation expense over the service period.
 The fair value of options is estimated using the Black-Scholes valuation model.
 The expected term of each option is estimated by taking the arithmetic average of its original contractual term and its average vesting term.

-Net Income (Loss) Per Share Attributable to Common Stockholders - Basic net income (loss) per share is computed by dividing net income (loss), as adjusted for dividends on the Series B and Series C convertible preferred stock in the period, by the weighted average number of common shares outstanding during the period, without consideration of potential common shares.
+Net Income (Loss) Per Share - Basic net income (loss) per share is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period, without consideration of potential common shares.